Coronectomy

 What Are The Advantages Of Coronectomy?

-• Traditional Wisdom Tooth Extraction: The most straightforward alternative to coronectomy is traditional extraction, which involves the complete removal of the impacted wisdom tooth, including both the crown and roots.
-While extraction provides definitive resolution of the impacted tooth, it may pose a higher risk of complications such as nerve injury, sinus communication, and dry socket, especially in cases where the tooth is situated close to vital structures.
+- Traditional Wisdom Tooth Extraction: This involves removing the entire tooth, including the roots.
+While effective, it carries a higher risk of complications such as nerve damage and sinus issues, especially if the tooth is close to critical structures.

 Cost of Coronectomy